shacker/django-todo/README.md

 ## Overview

-The assumption is that your organization/publication/company has multiple groups of employees, each with multiple users (where actual users and groups map to Django Users and Groups).
+We assume that your organization has multiple groups of employees, each with multiple users (where actual users and groups map to Django Users and Groups).
 Users may belong to multiple groups, and each group can have multiple todo lists.

 You must have at least one Group set up in Django admin, and that group must have at least one User as a member.
 This is true even if you're the sole user of django-todo.